Texas governor signs Republican-backed voting curbs decried by Biden - NewsBreak

 After Abbott signed the law, Biden wrote on Twitter, “We’re facing an all-out assault on our democracy.”

-His administration sued Georgia in June to challenge that state's new voting restrictions, which the Justice Department called a violation of the rights of Black voters.
+His administration sued Georgia in June to challenge that state’s new voting restrictions that the Justice Department called a violation of the rights of Black voters.

 Plaintiffs in two federal lawsuits, filed against Texas officials in San Antonio and the state capital Austin, included the League of United Latin American Citizens, the Texas Alliance for Retired Americans and Texas community development groups.